-For more about aquarium heaters, please see this article in my Aquarium Answers Blog:
+For more about aquarium heaters, please see this more in depth article:

 Cooling; sometimes cooling a tank in the warm summer months can be an issue, and most freshwater aquarists cannot afford an expensive chiller (which can cost $500 +).

 A few suggestions include floating frozen 2 liter plastic pop bottles in the aquarium and the use of a wet towel draped over the tank with a fan aimed at this towel (this works similar to human perspiration).

 The wet towel/fan method is more efficient for larger aquariums and tends to have less temperature swings, however sometime the frozen bottle method is needed for quicker lowering of temperature; as well both methods can be combined.

 I often had clients leave a wet towel & fan on their tank before leaving for work, then add a frozen bottle when they come home.

 Other options can simply be to add a small room air conditioner and set it at a high setting of 78 F. This can often be cheaper than both the purchase and operating cost of an aquarium chiller in my experience.

 If tap water is used it will have to be treated to remove chlorine or even chloramines and heavy metals.

 Products such as "Weco DeChlor" for basic chlorine removal and "Jungle Start Right" which can remove chlorine as well as some metals and also break the ammonia/ chlorine bond in chloramines and remove the chlorine but both leave the ammonia IF present.

 “SeaChem Prime”, Amquel Plus, Ammo Lock or similar products are good to use in municipalities where chloramines are used in tap water.